-Every printer profiled below can manage basic printing needs.
-For example, they can handle mobile printing and wireless printing from a phone or any, or , which is a must when it comes to office printers.
+Every printer we've tested below can manage basic printing needs.
+For example, they can handle mobile printing and wireless printing from a phone or any PC, Mac or Chromebook, which is a must when it comes to office printers.
 They can also print over a cabled connection and via wireless printer connectivity.
-(Note that some -- but not all -- printers support Apple's AirPrint and Google's Cloud Print protocols, which are usually less onerous than the printer vendors' proprietary systems.)
+(Note that some, but not all, printers support Apple's AirPrint and Google's Cloud Print protocols, which are usually less onerous than the printer vendors' proprietary systems.)

 If you work from home but need all the advantages of an office printer, the OfficeJet Pro is an excellent choice.
 In terms of sheer printing speed, the HP is ahead of most others in its price range.
 It printed the 10 pages in just 32 seconds and scanned and printed them in 1 minute, 12 seconds.
 Very impressive.

 While the images and graphics aren't the best, they were, on average, for at-home printers.
 The text was excellent, with clearly defined edges, even the Comic Sans parts.
 Of the printers I've tested so far, the OfficeJet Pro is the most versatile.
 It also comes with six months of free ink, based on a standard usage if you sign up for HP Plus.
 While HP Plus does give you some extra helpful app choices for free and the ink, the downside is you can only use HP inks while subscribed to it.